Casey Sadler

-Casey Scott Sadler (born July 13, 1990) is an American professional baseball pitcher in the Seattle Mariners organization.
-He has previously played for the Pittsburgh Pirates, Tampa Bay Rays, Los Angeles Dodgers, Chicago Cubs and Mariners.
+Casey Scott Sadler (born July 13, 1990) is an American former professional baseball pitcher.
+Between 2014 and 2021, he played in Major League Baseball (MLB) for the Pittsburgh Pirates, Tampa Bay Rays, Los Angeles Dodgers, Chicago Cubs, and Seattle Mariners.

 Career

 Pittsburgh Pirates

 After graduating from Ripley High School in Ripley, Oklahoma, Sadler attended Western Oklahoma State College for two years.
 The Pirates selected Sadler in the 25th round of the 2010 Major League Baseball draft, He made his professional debut with the Low-A State College Spikes.
 In 2011, Sadler played for the Single-A West Virginia Power, recording a 5–5 record and 2.43 ERA in 35 appearances.
 The next year he played for the High-A Bradenton Marauders, pitching to a 4–6 record and 3.73 ERA in 32 games.
 In 2013, Sadler split the year between the Double-A Altoona Curve and the Triple-A Indianapolis Indians, posting an 11–7 record and 3.37 ERA between the two teams.
 Sadler was added to the Pirates' 40-man roster after the 2013 season.

 Sadler was optioned to the Triple-A Indianapolis Indians on March 10, 2014.
 He was recalled by the Pirates on April 27, and made his major league debut against the Toronto Blue Jays on May 2.
 He was optioned back to the Indians on May 5 to make room for Jeff Locke on the active roster.
 In 2014 he was 0–1 with a 7.84 ERA.

 After starting pitcher Francisco Liriano was placed on paternity leave, Sadler made his first career major league start on April 12, 2015, pitching five innings and earning the first win of his career in a 10–2 victory against the Milwaukee Brewers.

 Sadler missed the entire 2016 season due to Tommy John surgery.
 On January 8, 2016, Sadler was released by the Pirates.
 He was re-signed by the Pirates the next day.
 In 2017, Sadler split the season between Bradenton, Altoona, and Indianapolis, registering a 4.00 ERA with 66 strikeouts in 78.2 innings of work.

 He began the 2018 season with Indianapolis before being selected to the active roster on July 23, 2018.
 In 2 appearances for the Pirates in 2018, he was 0–0 with an 8.31 ERA.
 On August 16, Sadler was designated for assignment by the Pirates.
 He was outrighted to Indianapolis on August 22 and elected free agency on October 2, 2018.